Mikołaj Rej

-Mikołaj Rej or Mikołaj Rey of Nagłowice (4 February 1505 – between 8 September/5 October 1569) was a Polish poet and prose writer of the emerging Renaissance in Poland as it succeeded the Middle Ages, as well as a politician and musician.
-He was the first Polish author to write exclusively in the Polish language, and is considered (with Biernat of Lublin and Jan Kochanowski), to be one of the founders of Polish literary language and literature.
+Mikołaj Rej or Mikołaj Rey of Nagłowice (4 February 1505 – between 8 September and 5 October 1569) was a Polish poet, prose writer, politician, and musician of the early Polish Renaissance.
+He was the first major author to write exclusively in the Polish language and is regarded, alongside Biernat of Lublin and Jan Kochanowski, as one of the founders of Polish literary language and literature.

 Life

-Rej was born into a noble family (bearers of the Oksza coat of arms) at Żurawno, near Halicz.
-His father Stanisław, "a pious, honourable, and quiet man", had (with the help of a relative who was Archbishop of Lwów), moved to Ruthenia from Nagłowice, near Kraków at the invitation of archbishop Jan Wątróbka.
-His mother, Barbara Herburt, married Rej's father there as his second wife.
-Although young Rej received little formal education in Lwów, and, at the age of 13 attended but one year at the Kraków Academy, he managed to educate himself by studying Latin literature.
+Rej was born into the minor Polish nobility (ziemiaństwo), of the Oksza coat of arms, at Żurawno near Halicz.
+His father Stanisław, described as "a pious, honourable, and quiet man", had moved to the Ruthenian Voivodeship from Nagłowice near Kraków, with the assistance of a relative who was Archbishop of Lwów.
+His mother, Barbara Herburt, became Stanisław's second wife after he settled there.
+Although the young Rej received little formal education in Lwów and attended the Kraków Academy for only a single year at the age of thirteen, he largely educated himself through the study of Latin literature.

 In approximately 1524, Rej began his service at the court of voivode Andrzej Tęczyński in Sandomierz.
 There, he acquired most of his vast knowledge in the field of humanities.
 He returned to his family's town of Topola and married Zofia Kosnówna (Kościeniówna).
 In 1531 Rej moved to Kobyle, in the Chełm area, which had been bequeathed to his wife, and thereafter, he frequented the court of Hetman Mikołaj Sieniawski.
 In either 1541 or 1548, Rej converted to Calvinism.
 He took part in synods and founded Protestant schools and communities on his lands.

 Rej took part in sejms and thought his writing an important social mission.
 He was the first Polish writer to receive a substantial reward for his output.
 By the end of his life, he owned several villages and oversaw many.
 He received Temerowce from King Sigismund I the Old, and Dziewięciele from King Sigismund II Augustus as a lifelong possession and two towns, one of them Rejowiec, founded by Rej in 1547.
 Living during the Golden Liberty embraced by the Polish nobility, tolerance characterized his oversight and this philosophy was carried on by his sons.
 Rej died at Rejowiec in 1569.

 On the five-hundredth anniversary of his birth, Mikolaj Rej was described as a "father of Polish literature", and it also was noted that his grandson, Andrzej Rej (diplomat), royal secretary and Calvinist, is Mikolaj's most prominent offspring.
 That grandson may be the subject of the 1637 painting by Rembrandt, A Polish Nobleman (perhaps, painted while he was visiting Amsterdam during a trip as a Polish ambassador on a diplomatic mission to the courts of the Danish, the English, and the Dutch).